Events and meetings

 These seven years of experience have made me realize that the difficulties encountered by these teachers in their daily practice can in reality be divided into two and quite different groups: those related to the object taught (i.e. the Japanese language) and those related to their vision and understanding of the role and exercise of their teaching task itself (i.e. the teaching profession).
 While the former are often at the heart of the reflection and works conducted in the field of the Japanese education language studies, the latter are much less frequently addressed when they are not - for good or bad reasons – forgotten or denied.
 A large part of these difficulties often result from the unsettled (or single) nature of the anchoring (students, teachers, language, method, new media or ICT, etc.) chosen by the teachers to build their pedagogical practice(s), when it’s not from the unawareness itself of the fact that several anchorages are possible and that they are not equivalent.
 I will therefore try to propose in my paper (and submit for discussion) a reflexive framework - and a few tools - that could perhaps allow these teachers, of course not to solve immediately this kind of difficulties, but to better identify and understand them at their individual and personal level – which is the first step to latter try to solve or overcome them.

-The vocal group A Cappella invite you to back in time.
-The repertory will introduce music listened at the time of the first arrival of Portuguese in Japan in the 16th century, and will proceed with the music of Portuguese composers from the 17th and the 18th centuries.
-A Capella is a vocal group from Lisbon, specialized in singing without instruments.
+The vocal group Lsiboa A Cappella invite you back in time.
+The repertory will introduce music listened to at the time of the first arrival of Portuguese in Japan in the 16th century, and will proceed with the music of Portuguese composers from the 17th and the 18th centuries.
+Lisboa A Cappella is a vocal group from Lisbon, specialized in singing without instruments.
 Its maestro, Pedro Sousa Ramos, made his studies at the Manhattan School of Music (New York), and is part of the Gulbenkian Chorus since 2008.
-He founded A Capella, and integrates other chamber formations, as a conductor, pianist, or singer.
+He founded Lisboa A Cappella, and integrates other chamber formations, as a conductor, pianist, or singer.

 The São Roque Church was built in the second half of the 16th century to meet the increasing demands of the Society of Jesus, a new-born missionary order, who became the leading religious order for the overseas Catholic Missions funded by the King of Portugal, and played an important role in the cultural, scientific and diplomatic relations between Portugal and Japan.